anton-k/handle-pattern-servant-app/README.md

 And we can do the same with DB-interfaces for other methods.
-This example shows how we can add middleware behavior to our interfaces without changing concrete implementation of the interface. we use interface at the input as a black box and augment it with some additional behavior.
+This example shows how we can add middleware behavior to our interfaces without changing concrete implementation of the interface.
+We use interface at the input as a black box and augment it with some additional behavior.
 In this case it was logging.

 ### Scaling up